John A. Macdonald Memorial (Grandmaison)

 The John A. Macdonald Memorial was a public sculpture in bronze of John A. Macdonald by Sonia de Grandmaison and John Cullen Nugent, formerly located at the south entrance to Victoria Park, Regina, Saskatchewan, Canada.
-In March 2021, Regina city council voted to remove the statue and it was removed in April 2021.
+In March 2021, Regina city council voted to remove the statue and it was taken down the following month.

-Work
+Description

 The bronze sculpture was cast in five pieces by using a "lost wax technique", and soldered together by artist John Cullen Nugent, a technique he learned from candlemaking.
 It stands 1.874 × 1.905 × 0.518 m.
 The plaque underneath the statue reads "John A. Macdonald, Father of Confederation."

 History

-Commission and unveiling

 Fundraising in Regina for a statue to commemorate Macdonald's achievements as Canada's first Prime Minister began in 1891 after Macdonald's death, but it was not commissioned until 1966.
 The statue was officially unveiled in 1967, the year of the Canadian Centennial.

 Calls for removal and vandalism

 Reassessments of Macondald's role in Canadian history, particularly his assimilationist policies toward Indigenous Canadians and racist views of Asian immigrants, led to statues of Macdonald being vandalized and removed in other cities in the first decades of the 21st century.
 The Regina memorial was vandalized at least three times between 2012 and 2018.

 In August 2017, a petition was launched for the removal of the Regina memorial.